Health Checks

 The Results column shows how many items in the Health Checks Table were found by the check.

 The table rows expand to show you a more detailed break down of your health score as you can see here.
-For example, the Spaces health check row expands to show you the specific health checks for the number of small or empty spaces, inactive spaces, or spaces with leads.
+In the screenshot below, for example, the Spaces health check row expands to show you the specific health checks for the number of small or empty spaces, inactive spaces, or spaces with leads.

 On the right‑hand side of the Health Checks page you can see: